lara-martin/NLP-class/homeworks/hw3.md

 Select one story from the dataset to use as the story you're evaluating on for all of the questions below.
 </div>

-1. (4 points, 2 points per evaluation) Provide 2 different ways you might objectively evaluate the output that the model generates. **Pick one** of these methods and use it for the rest of the questions to compare the outputs.
+1. (4 points, ~~2 points per evaluation~~ 2 points for explaining why your evaluation metric is reasonable, 2 points free) You will need some objective evaluation metrics to determine how well your prompting is doing.
+You will be using two objective evaluation metrics throughout this homework.
+	a.
+The for the first one, you will use BLEU.
+BLEU is common evaluation metric used in NLP created to evaluate how accurate machine translation (computational translation of one human language to another) systems were.
+You can call BLEU using this library: [https://www.nltk.org/api/nltk.translate.bleu_score.html](https://www.nltk.org/api/nltk.translate.bleu_score.html)
+	b.
+For the second evaluation metric, you will pick your own.
 If you find a method that wasn't mentioned in the class slides, please cite your source!
 2. (2 points) First, try the generation task using zero-shot prompting in the plainest way possible.
 Just ask the model to do the task.
 Don't give any examples for how to do it, don't use any fancy prompting techniques.
 Just ask it like you're asking a human to do the task.
 We will refer to this as your **baseline**.<br />
 	a.
 Provide 2 prompts.
 3. In class, we talked about [providing a "role" to the model as part of the instructions](slides/24-04-24_Prompting.pdf#page=18). <br />
 	a.
 (2 pts) Provide 2 prompts trying this out.<br />
 	b.
-(2 pts) How does this compare to the output from the baseline? **Use your objective measure from question 1 and also use your intuition for a more "subjective measure".**
+(2 pts) How does this compare to the output from the baseline? **Use both objective measures from question 1 and also use your intuition for a more "subjective measure".**
 4. What happens when you use examples (i.e., few-shot prompting -- passing some examples of the how to do the task in addition to the instructions)? <br />
 	a.
 (4 pts) Provide 4 prompts trying out different numbers of examples.<br />
 	b.
 (2 pts) How does changing the number of examples affect performance?
 Use your objective measure and your subjective measure.<br />
 	c.
 (1 pt) Is there a cut-off where it isn't helpful to have more examples?
 5. Consider [chain-of-thought prompting](https://papers.neurips.cc/paper_files/paper/2022/hash/9d5609613524ecf4f15af0f7b31abca4-Abstract-Conference.html), where you get the model to "show its work" to produce better results.<br />
 	a.
 (2 pts) Provide 2 prompts trying chain-of-thought prompting.<br />
 	b.
 (2 pts) How does this compare to your baseline?
-Use your objective measure and your subjective measure.
+Use your objective measures and your subjective measure.
 6. Llama-2 is not considered "state of the art", but it could still have its uses.
 Recall some of the tasks you looked into in HW1.<br />
 	a.
 (3 pts) What types of NLP tasks do you think Llama-2 would be good at?
 Why?<br />
 	b.
 (3 pts) What would it be bad at?
 Why?<br />